 Simple to make, herbal liniments are a great element for any home medicine cabinet!
-They offer instant relief for pain, inflamed muscles, bruises, and sprains.
+They offer relief for occasional pain, muscles, bruises, and sprains.

-Depending on which botanicals are included, liniments can be used to disinfect cuts and wounds, and may benefit a variety of conditions including sore and inflamed muscles, joints, circulation problems, arthritis, rheumatism, sprains, strains, and bruises.
+Depending on which botanicals are included, liniments can be used to disinfect cuts and wounds, and may benefit a variety of conditions including sore muscles, joints, circulation problems, sprains, strains, and bruises.

 Basic Herbal Liniment